misiektoja/spotify_monitor/README.md

 <a id="webhook-settings"></a>
 ### Webhook Settings

-Spotify Monitor can send activity alerts through a Discord-compatible webhook.
-You can use webhooks instead of email or use both.
-The easiest option is to run `spotify_monitor --setup` then choose webhook alerts when asked.
+Spotify Monitor can send activity alerts through Discord or the native [ntfy publish API](https://docs.ntfy.sh/publish/).
+You can use webhook alerts instead of email or use both.
+The easiest option is to run `spotify_monitor --setup`, choose webhook alerts then select Discord or ntfy.

-Discord works directly.
-Other services can be used if they accept Discord-compatible webhook messages.
-Services that require a different JSON format need an adapter or a future payload option.
+`WEBHOOK_PROVIDER` selects the request format.
+It defaults to `"discord"` so existing configurations keep working.

+#### Discord

 If you are new to Discord, follow these steps to get your private webhook URL: